springernature/vpat/springerlink.md

 </ul></td>
 <td>Supports</td>
 <td>
-The meaning of the content in the pages of SpringerLink does not depend on the order of the sections.
+The meaning of the content on the pages of SpringerLink does not depend on the order of the sections.
 </td>
 </tr>
 <tr id="sensory-characteristics" valign="top">